fushar/regrader/README.md

 #### Solution checker

 You can set up a solution checker for your problems.
+Currently Regrader only supports checkers that are written in C++11.
 This is useful for problems that can have multiple solutions.
 The template for a checker can be found here: https://github.com/fushar/regrader/blob/develop/examples/checker.cpp.

 #### Internationalization